banos/xxtmp-testmvc/examples/puremvc/readme.md

 ## Credit

-This TodoMVC application was created by Mike Britton and Cliff Hall.
+This TobuyMVC application was created by Mike Britton and Cliff Hall.